Category: Tax Liens

 1 March, 2023 | Tax Liens

 Background An IRS tax lien is a kind of security interest granted over a property to secure payment of the debt.
 We can assist with obtaining a Release a Federal Tax Lien.
 A tax lien on a property is imposed to secure payment of tax debt.
 A tax lien may be imposed against delinquent taxes against property or on account of failure to pay taxes.
-In the United States a federal tax lien may be raised in connection with any kind of federal tax.
-IRS can have a legal claim to your prop...
+In the United States a federal tax lien may be raised in connection...
 CONTINUE READING

 Filing of Tax Lien Notice